 Invocon has developed technologies for diverse, customer specific applications: in space, under water, in tunnels, on aircraft, in tires, on gears...
 This page introduces a few of these applications and describes how Invocon technologies have been utilized for application-specific data acquisition.

 To view Invocon's "Hallmarks of Success" in the space program, click here.

 If you have any questions about your specific application or if you need information regarding any of our technologies please contact our Field Applications Engineering group.

 Visit Invocon's Technology Matrix to see a comparison of all our systems.

 Invocon produces a variety of control, power and monitoring solutions for rocket and missile applications.
 These are flight qualified devices for safe and reliable control and monitoring of ordnance and various flight events.
-These include Multichannel Event Sequencers, Capacitive Discharge Initiator (CDI) Modules, Lithium Ion Polymer Smart Batteries, and Kinetic Impact Position Systems.
+These include Multichannel Event Sequencers, Capacitive Discharge Initiator (CDI) Modules, Lithium Ion Polymer Smart Batteries, power controllers, and Kinetic Impact Position Systems.
 Below are some of the available technology profiles:

 The Integrated PCM Encoder (iPCMe) provides a significant number of data channels for remote sensing and synchronous logging in a highly integrated configuration.
 With over 100 channels of input in a small package, the iPCMe is designed as a low-cost solution for a broad range of telemetry applications.

-Click here to access the iPCMe data sheet
+Click here to access the iPCMe data sheet.

 The iPCMe was used during CTREX rocket experiment in 2014.
 Click here for the summary of iPCMe use during the CTREX experiment.